scottyschup/ruby-curriculum/projects/w1d5-tic-tac-toe-ai.md

 # Tic-tac-toe AI

 We're going to write a computer AI that can't be beaten at TicTacToe.
-Download the [TicTacToeAI Repo][ttt-repo] zip file to get started.
+Clone the [TicTacToeAI Repo][ttt-repo] to get started; on the Github page you can click "download zip".
 This has our TTT solution code, plus some stub classes for you to fill out.
 Check that you can run the specs:

     bundle exec rspec spec/01_tic_tac_toe_node_spec.rb
     bundle exec rspec spec/02_super_computer_player_spec.rb